6 Common Field Hockey Injuries

 Hamstring Strain - These injuries involve damage to the tendon or muscle and are caused by short bursts of speed.
 The pain can be felt in the hamstrings which are along the backside of your thigh.
 A very bad strain can have a very long recovery time so re-injury and persisting discomfort are common

 Lower Back Pain - A lot of time is spent in positions that aren't good for the spine and lower back.
-Hip Injuries are pretty common for the same reason.
+Hip injuries are fairly common for the same reason.
 These injuries are theoretically avoidable with better posture and strengthening but if you are a professional hockey player then you are bound to have either back or hip problems at some point but some can be very minor.

 Other Common Injuries: